piyushimraw/interesting-velociraptor-52cbe/src/pages/courses.md

     image_alt: App preview on a phone and tablet
     title: Basic Certification in IT
     content: >-
-      We offer best course for Basic Certication of IT Where You will learn.
+      We offer best course for Basic certification of IT Where You will learn.

       * Basics of Computer system.